 Direct benefits are paid to the employee or on his or her behalf.
 They include:

 Most of the other expenses that make up CTC in India include indirect costs of paying an employee.

 The final category of expenses that make up CTC in India include employee retirement saving contributions paid by the employer, including:

 Expand into India with Professional Help

 As you can see, there are many expenses that go into the cost to company in India.
-The experts at New Horizons Global Partners can discuss your obligations as an employer.
-We also offer a flexible global PEO – employer of record and staffing option that allows you to delegate the employer of record obligations to us while having day-to-day control over your workers.
+The experts at Horizons can discuss your obligations as an employer.
+We also offer a flexible India PEO – employer of record and staffing option that allows you to delegate the employer of record obligations to us while having day-to-day control over your workers.

 We can help you expand your company into India and keep you advised of the latest changes in the law.
 Contact us today to learn more.